Dhanraj-N/Angular-training/README.md

 - sort() 	Sorts the elements of an array
 - splice() 	Adds/Removes elements from an array
 - toString() 	Converts an array to a string, and returns the result
 - unshift() 	Adds new elements to the beginning of an array, and returns the new length

+  ### Day 3
+  - Routing
+  - Template driven form
+  - ng-template and ng-container